MicrosoftDocs/quantum-docs/articles/optimization-input-formats.md

 ---
 author: KittyYeungQ
-description: This document gives an overview of the valid input formats when submitting optimization problems. ms.author: kitty ms.date: 09/09/2021 ms.service: azure-quantum
+description: This article gives an overview of the valid input formats when submitting optimization problems. ms.author: kitty ms.date: 09/09/2021 ms.service: azure-quantum